Request your Free Consultation

 The attorneys at The Melonakos Law Firm want to help you pursue the compensation you need and deserve.
 We understand how a car accident can disrupt your life.
 We will work hard to get you the peace of mind and accountability you deserve.

-Below, we’ll describe some of the most important steps you can take to protect your health and your options for recovering compensation after a collision in South Carolina, North Carolina, or Georgia.
+Below, we’ll describe some of the most important steps you can take to protect your health and your options for recovering compensation after a collision in Greenville, South Carolina.
 If you have any questions, please contact our office today for a free consultation with a compassionate, experienced car accident attorney.

 Report the accident to law enforcement as soon as possible.
 This is important for multiple reasons.
 First, reporting a car accident is typically required by law.
-For example, in North Carolina, drivers involved in a “reportable crash” have a legal responsibility to alert law enforcement.
-State law defines a reportable crash as one that results in injury or death to a person or $1,000 or more of property damage.
-The same is also true in South Carolina.
-In Georgia, drivers must report an accident resulting in injury or death to a person or $500 of property damage.
+In South Carolina, drivers involved in a crash that results in injury or death to a person or $1,000 or more of property damage must report the crash to law enforcement.

 Second, the police officer who responds to the accident will prepare a report that could prove valuable to a future insurance claim or personal injury suit.
 While the specific details of the accident report vary from state to state, they typically include the names of the individuals involved in the crash, the vehicles involved, injuries to persons, damage to cars, and road and weather conditions.
 Furthermore, police officers can perform tests at the scene if they suspect the other driver is under the influence of drugs or alcohol and will make an initial determination of the circumstances and cause of the crash.